 phosphor coating on the inside of the bulb.

-LEDs - Use an electrical current passed through semiconductor material to illuminate the tiny light sources
+These bulbs use an electrical current passed through semiconductor material to illuminate the tiny diodes

 called LEDs.
 The heat produced is absorbed into a heat sink, keeping the bulbs cool to the touch.

 In 2007 Congress passed the Energy Independence and Security Act requiring new energy-efficient standards for basic light bulbs.
-From 2012 to 2014, all standard 100-, 75-, 60- and 40-watt incandescent bulbs are being phased out and will no longer be produced.
+All standard 100-, 75-, 60- and 40-watt incandescent bulbs are being phased out and will no longer be produced.
 Standard incandescent bulbs will still be available to purchase while supplies last.
-A number of specialty incandescent bulbs will remain available.
+A number of specialty incandescent bulbs, such as chandelier bulbs, will remain available.